FalloutX/50-degrees/README.md

  - [x]  In your app directory create and configure your index.html file
  - [x] In your app directory create and add a style to your index.css file
  - [x] In your app directory create and configure your index.js file to render a HelloWorld component including your stylesheet.
- - [ ]  Create and configure your webpack.config.js file
+ - [x]  Create and configure your webpack.config.js file
- - [ ] Start webpack and make sure everything is working
+ - [x] Start webpack and make sure everything is working
+ - [x] Add webpack commands as node package.json scripts.
+ - [x] Add eslint for linting.